sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/02c-docker-setup-checklist.md

 The following checklist will guide you through the process of setting up the necessary services to host Source++ locally via Docker.
-It should be noted that the Docker installation does not persist data and everything will be lost between container restarts with this installation.
+It should be noted that the Docker installation does not persist data and everything will be lost between container restarts.

 To setup Source++ with Docker you can simply run the following command: